yiyiyuan0225/yiyiyuan0225.github.io/awards.md

 ### School award

--More than 35 university-level awards, including academic competition, social practice, innovation and entrepreneurship, sports, aesthetic education, volunteer, scholarship and other aspects, are not displayed here.
+- More than **35** university-level awards, including academic competition, social practice, innovation and entrepreneurship, sports, aesthetic education, volunteer, scholarship and other aspects, are not displayed here.

 ### Others

-- IEEE/EI ( CISP-BMEI 2022) Best Paper Award
+- IEEE/EI ( CISP-BMEI 2022) **Best Paper Award**
 - Computer software copyright first copyright owner
 - Computer software copyright third copyright owner
--

 ## Services

--Monitor of Chongxin College of Shandong University (The class was awarded as Shandong Provincial Excellent Class and Shandong University Top Ten Class)
+- Monitor of Chongxin College of Shandong University (The class was awarded as **Shandong Provincial Excellent Class** and **Shandong University Top Ten Class**)
--Deputy Director of Student online Graphic Design Department of Shandong University -Head of Publicity Department of Beautiful China, Shandong University -Publicity Director, Oops Computer Community, Shandong University -Translator, International Affairs Office, Shandong University -Member of press corps of one or more colleges of Shandong University
+- Deputy Director of Student online Graphic Design Department of Shandong University
+- Head of Publicity Department of Beautiful China, Shandong University
+- Publicity Director, Oops Computer Community, Shandong University
+- Translator, International Affairs Office, Shandong University
+- Member of press corps of one or more colleges of Shandong University

 ## Voluntary

-- Outstanding Volunteer of Shandong University with a total volunteer time of 130h.
+- **Outstanding Volunteer** of Shandong University with a total volunteer time of **130h**.